wodby/docker4php/README-nfs.md

 In the container run:

 Import your db dump
-mysql -uroot -ppassword -hmariab < /var/www/html/dump.sql
+mysql -uroot -ppassword -hmariadb < /var/www/html/dump.sql
-mysql -uroot -ppassword  -hmariadb < /var/www/html/create_sess.sql
+mysql -uroot -ppassword  -hmariaddb < /var/www/html/create_sess.sql

 8. Visit your site using port 9000 ( diffferent from 8000 so that you can have the old one running if you need to ).